Valsinev/TestingGit/SomeOfMyFirstProgramingFun/Readme.txt

-Thats my first ideas for programes to practise my knowledge.
+Some of my first coding just to practise my knowledge.
 I left them raw az they were :)